Barbell Reverse Lunges: Muscle Worked, Benefits And Foam

 1. Load some weights onto your barbell and place it securely on your traps.

-2. Keeping your torso upright, inhale as you take a large step backward with one leg and plant your forefoot behind you.
+2. Keep your torso upright.
+Inhale as you take a large step backward with one leg and plant your forefoot behind you.

 3. As you do so, flex the knee and hip of your front leg to allow yourself to descend into a kneeling position.

-4. However, do not allow your rear knee to make contact with the floor.
+4. However, do not allow your rear knee to contact the floor.

 5. Exhale as you get back up into the starting position by extending the knee and hip of your front leg and pushing off with your rear leg.